Illustration showing a beginner deadlifting to failure with a rounded back.

 Should intermediate lifters take their sets to failure to build muscle?

-In fact, by stopping short of failure, they cause less muscle damage, generate less fatigue, and retain more of their strength, allowing them to recover more quickly between sets and between workouts, allowing them get more quality work in.
+In fact, by stopping short of failure, they cause less muscle damage, generate less fatigue, and retain more of their strength, allowing them to recover more quickly between sets and between workouts, allowing them to get more quality work in.
 As a result, they actually wind up stimulating more muscle growth by stopping shy of failure.

 Illustration of a man doing a barbell bench press.

 Now, that isn’t to say that intermediate lifters should never lift to failure.
 If their technique is good, they’re using a safe setup, and they know to stop before their form degrades to a dangerous degree, then there’s little risk of taking sets to failure.
-It may even make sense to take some of their final sets to failure, just to make sure they’re really pushing themselves hard enough.
+It may even make sense to take some of their final sets to failure to make sure they’re really pushing themselves hard enough.
 Or perhaps they wish to use a training style that suits pushing to just shy of failure, such as reverse pyramid training.

-So with intermediate lifters, we have a situation where it’s often better to stop their sets just shy of failure, but there’s little harm in pushing all the way to failure.
+So, with intermediate lifters, we have a situation where it’s often better to stop their sets just shy of failure, but there’s little harm in pushing all the way to failure.
 There’s no real wrong answer.
 With beginners, though, it’s much trickier.

 Beginners Gain Muscle Faster When Lifting to Failure

-That’s an awkward truth, because when beginners take their sets all the way to failure, they increase their risk of injury.
+That’s an awkward truth because when beginners take their sets all the way to failure, they increase their risk of injury.
 Most of these injuries are fairly minor.
-A pulled muscle in the neck, a sore lower back, some elbow pain.
+A pulled muscle in the neck, a sore lower back, and some elbow pain.
 But still, that’s often enough to turn people off of lifting, and even if it isn’t, it can introduce some serious delays.
-Plus, training to failure as a new lifter often means grinding out a few ugly reps at the end of each set—crooked torsos, lopsided shoulders, throbbing neck veins, and rounded lower backs.
-By practicing poor technique, it can make it harder to improve their skill as lifters, keeping them stuck in the beginner stage for longer.

 Illustration of a skinny ectomorph doing the bench press with long arms and a thin ribcage.

 So, should beginners take their sets to failure to get some extra short-term muscle growth?
 Is it worth the risk?
-To the skinny guy who’s desperate to build muscle, yeah, it often seems like it might be worth it.
+To the skinny guy desperate to build muscle, it often seems like it might be worth it.
 It’s not until they get injured that they regret it.
 And not every reckless lifter gets injured, so there’s the allure of a good gamble.

 When Should Beginners Lift to Failure?

 It presents us with a dilemma.
-As experts who specialize in helping skinny guys bulk up, we want to help you build muscle as quickly as possible.
+As experts specializing in helping skinny guys bulk up, we want to help you build muscle as quickly as possible.
 We were skinny ourselves.
 We remember what it’s like to feel desperate for growth.
 But at the same time, it’s our job as experts to help you avoid the mistakes we made, to teach you how to build muscle safely, to help you become skilled lifters.

 Fortunately, we can get the best of both worlds: